Team-RGBFutureEngineer/WRO_Team_RGB_2024/README.md

 In the **Third iteration**, we opted for a **fully LEGO-based chassis**.
 Given that we had already achieved a precise gear mesh using custom **3D-printed gears and racks**, we integrated these components into the new design.
 The rear wheel motor relied on LEGO gears, while the steering mechanism utilized a custom 3D-printed gear perfectly matched with a custom 3D-printed rack, offering the best combination of customization and reliability.

-Our robot measures **16.5 cm in length, 16 cm in width, and 24 cm in height**, with a total weight of **1.2 kg**.
+Our robot measures **16.5 cm in length, 16 cm in width, and 24 cm in height**, with a total weight of **0.9 kg**.
 It is powered by **two medium motors**—one dedicated to driving the rear wheels and the other for controlling the steering mechanism.
 The rear wheels (62.4 x 20s) are mounted on a **single axle** and connected to the motor via LEGO gears.
 The steering wheels (62.3 x 21s) are also mounted on a single axle and connected to the motor, with the steering system operating through the custom 3D-printed gear and rack, ensuring smooth and precise movement.

 The robot is equipped with two **LEGO ultrasonic sensors**, mounted on both left & right side, and a **gyro sensor** placed on top for navigation.
 For obstacle detection, we integrated a **Pixy 2.1 camera**.
 The entire system is powered by a **LEGO Mindstorms EV3 brick**, which manages the control and coordination of the sensors and motors.

+# Custom 3D Printed Parts
+## Rack & Gear

+## Pixy Mount & Beam

 # Electricals